Questions? Call (310) 455-8511

 To be eligible, applicants must:

-- Have an adjusted annual household income that does not exceed the moderate income limit established for the area.
+• Have an adjusted annual household income that does not exceed the moderate income limit established for the area.
 A family’s income includes the total gross income of the applicant, co-applicant and any other adults in the household.
-Applicants may be eligible to make certain adjustments to gross income such as annual child care expenses and $480 for each minor child in order to qualify.

 What is the debt to income ratio for a USDA loan?